aehrc/isling/README.md

 snakemake --configfile test/config/test.yml --cores <cores>
 ```

+For your own data, you'll need to modifiy the config file.
+See the file `configfile.md` for information about how to specify inputs.

-Alternatively, if you have docker installed, on MacOS you can run:
+Alternatively, if you have docker installed, on MacOS or Linux you can run:

 ```
 docker run --rm -it -v"$(pwd)"/out:/opt/isling/out szsctt/isling:latest snakemake --configfile test/config/test.yml --cores 1